Translator and Language Detector APIs

 3.2.
 Availability

-The availability(options) method steps are:
+The static availability(options) method steps are:

 1. Assert: this algorithm is running in parallel.